ehmoussi/code_aster/doc/devguide/naming-conventions.rst

 - For a *ParallelMesh*, an additional boolean argument named *local* allows to work on the local part (that belongs to each MPI process, *local=True*) or on the global mesh (*local=False*).

+Methods are applied on all the mesh: *OnMesh*, on a group of cells: *OnGroupOfCells* or on a group of nodes *OnGroupOfNodes*.

 .. todo::
     Add *same* methods to *ParallelMesh* with a *local* argument.